AdobeDocs/workfront.nl-NL/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    * Genummerde lijst
    * Bijlage toevoegen <!--(mark this parenthesis as draft: ************ this might be renamed to "Add image")-->

-   Zie de sectie &#39;Rijke tekst gebruiken in een Workfront-update&#39; in dit artikel voor meer informatie. <!--remove this list, above, when we get to parity for Rich Text-->
+   Zie voor meer informatie de [RTF-bestanden gebruiken in een Workfront-update](#use-rich-text-in-a-workfront-update) in dit artikel. <!--remove this list, above, when we get to parity for Rich Text-->

    >[!TIP]
    >